cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 **It cannot bridge the Event-to-Concept gap.** The leap from "purchase date" to "warranty expiration" still requires reasoning that retrieval cannot provide, regardless of how many rounds the agent performs.

-**False certainty becomes more dangerous, not less.** The planning and multi-round structure makes the system's output appear more rigorous.
-When the ground truth is missing, the agent stitches together noise with a methodical appearance that creates stronger false confidence than naive RAG ever could.
+**False certainty can spike with Agentic RAG.** The planning and multi-round structure makes the system's output appear more rigorous.
+When the ground truth is missing, the agent stitches together noise with a methodical appearance that can exceed naive RAG in false confidence.
 This is a real risk in compliance and regulatory environments where decision-makers may trust the system because it appears thorough.

 ### When to Use Agentic RAG

 Use Agentic RAG when the answer exists in stable, authoritative text but the retrieval path is complex.
 An example is "Find all EMEA sustainability contracts from Q3 2024 and summarize their key obligations."
 The information exists; the challenge is assembling it from multiple sources.

-Do not use Agentic RAG when the answer does not yet exist or is actively forming.
+Skip Agentic RAG when the answer does not yet exist or is actively forming.
 An example is "Is this claim about a new policy accurate?" when the policy was announced thirty minutes ago and sources conflict.
-In these cases, the system should surface its uncertainty rather than resolve it artificially.
+In these cases, the system should surface its uncertainty instead of forcing a tidy resolution.

 ---